cicd-hackathon-stgt/docs/README.md

 * can runners easily be set up (with your build tools)
 * are environments separated (each tech stack has its own runner)
 * do jobs survive a restart of the master
+* Caching concept - many build jobs need massive ammount of dependencies.
+Not downloading these dependencies every time is relevant for build-steps speed up.

 Pipelines
 ---------

 * Support of Pipelines
+* Pipline per commit
 * Pipelines as code
 * DSL (Groovy...) or YAML
 * fan-in / fan-out
 * can tasks be shared in libraries
 * can pipelines be generated via CLI tool / automated
 * are manual approval / input steps provided
+* pipeline of pipelines (cool concept found in GoCD :)
+* Quality of statemachine concepts - found some suprising situations where jobs was not expected to be executed.
+* Respect order of commits & serialization points in pipelines (ensure just one concurrent deployment of a single stage x service)

 Job Configuration